openlegend/core-rules/core/src/09-special-equipment/01-chapter-nine.md

 ### Acquiring Legendary Items

 Legendary items should be more than mere rewards.
-When introduced into a new campaign, a legendary item should often serve the plot in a specific way.
-For example, perhaps the PCs come into possession of *Giant's Bane*, a sentient bow containing the souls of four hunters of
+When introduced into a campaign, a legendary item should often serve the plot in a specific way.
+For example, perhaps the PCs come into possession of *Giant's Bane*, a sentient bow containing the souls of four hunters of legend who have tried and failed to defeat the frost giants who pillaged the realm for a century.

-___
-legend who have tried and failed to defeat the frost giants who have plagued the realm for a century.
 Equipped with such power and collective wisdom, the party stands a chance at succeeding where the previous hunters have failed.

+> ##### Example Items with Special Properties
+> **Hydraulic Propulsion Implants**
+>
+> You always count as having a running start for your jumps, and your distance covered when jumping is doubled.
+>
+> *Is it common?* No. Jumping will be useful in many combats, but only if the terrain and situation fits.
+Jumping might be useful in non-combat situations, but probably not that often.
+>
+> *Is it versatile?* Yes. +1 WL.
+Double jump distance will allow a character to overcome a large variety of obstacles, and provide enhanced maneuverability in both combat and non-combat scenarios.
+>
+> *Is it powerful?* Mildly. +1 WL.
+The maneuverability granted by this property is about on par to Teleport power level 3.
+>
+> *Is it limiting?* No. It doesn't restrict other abilities nor is it limited to niche scenarios.
+>
+> **Final WL Modifier**: +2
+>
+> ___
+>
+>
+> **Shining Shield**
+>
+> Once per round, when the wielder of this shield is subject to a melee attack, they may make a *blinded* bane attack against the attacker.
+The item makes the following attack: Blinded 5 versus Guard.
+>
+> *Is it common?* Yes. +1 WL.
+If the wielder is a melee fighter, they have the potential to use this item every combat round.
+>
+> *Is it versatile?* No. The Shining Shield really only serves one purpose.
+>
+> *Is it powerful?* A little more powerful than an item with Blinded 5 because the Shining Shield allows you to inflict the bane without using an action. +3 WL.
+>
+> *Is it limiting?* No. While the Shining Shield is only useful when the wielder is targeted in melee, that situation is pretty common.
+>
+> **Final WL Modifier**: +4
+>

+\page

+<div class='footnote'>CHAPTER 9: SPECIAL EQUIPMENT</div>

+> **Assassin's Rifle**
+>
+> This weapon has the Baneful (Blinded) and Baneful (Persistent Damage) properties.
+However, certain conditions must be met to use these properties.
+If your target is off guard, unaware, or within melee range of one of your allies, you can use the Baneful proprety .
+>
+> *Is it common?* Not any more common than any item that can inflict banes in the usual manner.
+>
+> *Is it versatile?* No. Even though the item has multiple instances of the *baneful* proprety, the cost of these is already accounted for in the properties.
+>
+> *Is it powerful?* Yes.
+It allows access to multiple banes that can be inflicted as part of an attack, so we calculate it the same as two instances of the *baneful* property. +3 WL *blinded* +2, WL *persistent damage*.
+>
+> *Is it limiting?* Yes. -1 WL.
+The target must meet certain conditions before the item can be used, so the attacker will often have to set these conditions up.
+>
+> **Final WL Modifier**: +4
+>
+> ---
+>
+>
+> **Helm of Goblin Bane**
+>
+>  At the beginning of their turn, the wearer of this helm may take a free action to make a bane attack against all goblinoids within 100' who can see the helm.
+The item makes the following attack: Fear 5 versus Resolve.
+>
+> *Is it common?* No. Unless the campaign takes place in a world overrun with goblins, a character will likely go entire sessions without being able to use this helm.
+>
+> *Is it versatile?* No. It only does one thing: scare goblins.
+>
+> *Is it powerful?* A little more powerful than an item with Fear 5 because it is activated as a free action. +3 WL.
+>
+> *Is it limiting?* Yes.
+The helm is only useful against a specific kind of creature. -1 WL.
+>
+> **Final WL Modifier**: +2

 Furthermore, the GM should be prepared for the potentially campaign-altering power that legendary items possess.
 If you give the players a *Time Machine*, *Void Cannon*, or *Lamp of Wishes*, don't be surprised when they use them to their full potential--and don't try to railroad them into only using legendary items in specific situations if the item obviously has greater potential.